Muntham Court: Early history

-Muntham Court history dates back to early 11th century when the lands were held by Osward in 1066.
+Muntham Court history dates back to the early 11th century when the lands were held by Osward in 1066.
 Later in 1073 William de Braose had rights of free warren in the area and his family held 38 manors in Sussex.
 In 1086 it was held by Morin.
 In the 14th century the estate was divided in two, Itchingfield passed to the Marlott family.
 In 1371 Thomas de Mundham, son of Johanne is presumed to have built the first house on the site, later in 1372-1372 he gave all the rights to the Manor of Muntham to Thomas Cornwallis from London.

 19th century

 In 1840 the estate was purchased by Thomas Fitzgerald of Binfield House, Berkshire.
 At this time 19 people farmed the estate, including 15 men and 4 boys.
 The staff consisted of a housekeeper, cook, 14 servants, lady's maid, steward, under butler, 2 toolman and coachman John Taylor (who lived with his wife in one of the lodges).

 In 1850 Muntham was sold to Harriet Thynne, Marchioness of Bath and it remained in the Thynne family until the death of Colonel Ulric Oliver Thynne in 1957.
 Lady Thynne was the daughter of Alexander Baring, 1st Baron Ashburton and Ann Louisa Baring.
 In 1830 she married Henry Thynne, 3rd Marquess of Bath.
 At this time only the north side of the house was full-size.
 A single-storey laundry was located on the east side, while kitchens and pantries were on the west side.
 When Harriet Thynne first saw the red brickwork house, she said: "The upper classes do not live in red brick."
 At this time the house and the estate saw significant changes.
 The architect Henry Woodyer remodelled the house in flint in the Jacobean style and added a chapel between 1877 and 1888.
 The east side was squared off by removing a single-storey building and enlarging it by five window bays with bedrooms located above.
 The Dutch gables were extended, and Bath stone features were added.
 A difference in elevation meant that the east side of the house was being viewed from below, making it more imposing compared to the north side despite being the same size.
 The work was done with taste and restraint, making it a good example of a Victorian attempt to recreate early Jacobean style.